 If you know anything about the manga and anime series Doraemon, then you know that dorayaki is the titular character's favorite sweet.

-Red bean paste is a staple of many Japanese desserts (like #4, anpan), and dorayaki is no exception, consisting of two pancakes sandwiched together with anko (sweet red bean) in the middle.
+Red bean paste is a staple of many Japanese desserts (like the fourth entry on this list, anpan), and dorayaki is no exception, consisting of two pancakes sandwiched together with anko (sweet red bean) in the middle.
 You can find dorayaki in the baked goods aisle of your favorite konbini.

 Have a sweet tooth?
 Learn to make your own Japanese sweets during a wagashi-making class in Japan!

-So, there you have our top 10 konbini foods and 3 biggest Japanese convenience store chains.
+So, there you have it.
+The three biggest Japanese convenience store chains and our top 10 konbini foods.
 Which is your favorite?